 There are a lot of good resources out there to help prepare you for divorce court.
 In our Dallas family law firm, one of the resources we recommend to client is the Texas Young Lawyers Association pamphlet What to expect in Texas Family Court.
 It covers topics such as:

 What to wear in court: nice pants and shirt with collar for men, or dress or skirt or pants with conservative blouse for women.

-Alternatives to court resolution such as mediation, collaborative law,
+Alternatives to court resolution such as mediation, collaborative law, and arbitration.

 The steps to take before the court grants an adoption.